Click on featured sections below

 Soft point ammo (center box) made a different sound when striking steel.
 The hollow point fed just fine.

-(L) Shown for clarity is an "entire front sight" sight picture, (R) worked for distance of approximately 450 yds.
+(L) Shown for clarity: "entire front sight" sight picture, (R) worked for distance of approximately 450 yds.

 In the (L) picture, you can just make out the steel plate (a greyish dot) right above the front sight post.

-Accepted is the fact that left-right windage is set and mechanically zeroed at a slightly off-center as seen here.
+Accepted is the fact that left-right windage is set and mechanically zeroed slightly off-center as seen here.

-(R) picture: background and target area is depicted correctly as out of focus as we focus on the front sight.
+(R) picture: background and target area is depicted correctly 'out of focus' as we focus on the front sight.

 the firing continues . . .